One Less Set of Footsteps: Content

 The song describes a failing relationship between the narrator and his lover, and his realization that it is time for him to leave.
 Throughout, he recounts the fact that they have been knowingly moving apart, but have been unwilling to recognize it openly, "running away from something [they] both know."
 In fact, he hints that she may have been seeing other men during their time together, and that he is just one of many to "walk in", that his may be just one more "pair of jeans" hanging on her door.
 While it seems clear that the narrator has put up with his lover's infidelity for a time, he has decided to finally move on, refusing to accept her "silence" about what has happened between them.
 He acknowledges that "it's what we've done that makes us what we are", pointing out that their different choices in life have led them to become different types of people.
 He goes on to announce that his lover's "silver tongue has turned to clay, and [her] golden rule to rust," using these metaphors to suggest that she no longer has an enchanting hold over him, and that he is free to leave.
 The narrator sees that his "tomorrow's a dream away" only, and this relationship of "today" has in fact "turned to dust," opening his life to new possibilities.
 However, while he cannot hide his enthusiasm about going, he emphatically tells her, "don't be getting excited when you hear that slamming door."
 Because as he exits, though she may have other men to keep her company, she will indeed have "one less set of footsteps on [her] floor in the morning."

 Billboard described the song as a "happily presented story about the end of a relationship."
 Cash Box said that it "smacks with pure originality and is in his 'Operator' style of delivery."
+Record World called it "an exciting ditty."